Dumbbell Side Bend

 Frequently Asked Questions

-• What muscles does the Dumbbell Side Bend work?
+• What muscles does Dumbbell Side Bend work?

-• What should I do if I feel discomfort while doing the Dumbbell Side Bend?
+• What should I feel during the rep?

 Related Exercises